Care Tips & Fun Facts!

 - Water bottles - chew proof glass bottles are ideal.

-- Bedding - Shredded newspaper is my go - to choice mixed with pine shavings and/or Granulated Sweet PDZ for ammonia control.
-Carefresh is a popular bedding choice, but I do not recommend it due to the fact that is does not neutralize dangerous ammonia.
-It's also very dusty.
+- Bedding - Shredded newspaper is my go - to choice mixed with pine shavings, aspen, and/or Granulated Sweet PDZ for ammonia control.
+Carefresh is a popular bedding choice, but I do not recommend it alone due to the fact that is does not neutralize dangerous ammonia.
+Using it with aspen is a great option.

 Do hamsters make good family pets and good pets for kids?
 Yes!
 But, they are not recommended to children under the age of six unless the child has a firm understanding on how to safely handle them.
 They are small and don't understand heights very well.
 Children also have the tendency to squeeze small animals.
 Just like rats, they make great starter pets for responsible children.
 Don't ever leave a child alone with hamsters or rats.
 Makes sure handing takes place while the child is sitting on the floor (better yet, in a playpen!) and do not allow the child to walk around the house with the hamster.
 Accidents happen; even older kids and adults can drop these little guys!